angelalonso/linux_simracing/GTR2/GTR2_Story_Mode/README.md

     Turn 5 - right:
     Just lift off the gas a bit to prevent overshooting on exit.

-Given the track layout and the car you have, you decide to focus your setup on only loading the amount of gas you need, find a comfortable brake balance, and perhaps experiment with tire pressures.
+Being a newbie on this track with the Mini, you decide not to touch much and focus your setup on only loading only as little gas as you need, finding a comfortable brake balance, and perhaps experimenting with tire pressures, but you still have a look at some videos about setting up FWD cars to understand the big picture: https://www.youtube.com/watch?v=uADTsFrv4YE.

-    One last thing: You might notice I'm pretty fussy about brake temperatures.

-    When I start panicking, I'll be yelling at you to cool them brakes down.

-    Has a bit to do with me old man, how he passed away and all.
-Ignore the shouting but keep them brakes below 500 degrees, please.

 When the day arrives, you literally slept 3 hours maximum.
 There is no pressure for results, but it is your first time on a race track and you know there is a lot of basic stuff you will be learning.

 ------------------------------------------
 You could only describe your first test as interesting.

 It's going to be hard to focus on the next test track, but you must, because Goodwood is a perfect fit for that Mini.

     Your car's a gem, did you clock that?
 That's why those fancy collectors let us tear up some laps here at Goodwood.
 Bet you'll start hearing offers before we even head home.

     Here's the scoop on running a lap at Goodwood in plain English:

     Turn 1 – Madgwick:

         Start on the left side of the track, brake gently along the edge or don't brake at all.
         As you turn, focus on carrying speed through the bend.
         Aim for two apex points, adjusting your line depending on your car's setup.
         After the bend, keep left in the dry, center in the wet along the straight.

     Turn 2 – Fordwater:

         Turn from the left side, smoothly steering due to high speed.
         In the wet, avoid a puddle on the apex by running wide.
         After the turn, let the car drift to the left, keeping on power and left for stability.

     Turn 3 - St Mary’s:

         Brake gently before the slight crest, aiming for the right apex.
         Get back on the power early, moving to the middle of the track for exit.
         Brake short and firm for St Mary's part two, aiming for the apex on the right.

     Turn 4 - Lavant:

         Brake halfway between the brake and 50 board, aiming for the apex.
         Start power after the first apex, avoiding painted kerbs in the wet.
         Unwind steering and run fully left next to the green arrow board.

     Turn 5 - Kink:

         Smoothly move right, using boards to guide through the kink.
         Aim for the number 50 board for braking into Woodcote corner.

     Turn 6 – Woodcote:

         Brake at the 200 or brake board, easing off to keep left.
         Add more lock at the second red chevron for the apex on the right.
         Stay on power in third gear up to the chicane braking point.

     Turn 7 – Chicane:

         Brake short and firm, choosing a late or early turn into the chicane.
         Unwind steering after the left wall, feeding in power progressively along the right side of the track.

     In terms of setup, the same as on High Speed Ring should be a good base, but you have to play with it and find out.

 ------------------------------------------